Aspie96/blog/content/posts/free_software.md

 Eric Raymond and Bruce Perens started the Open Source Initiative in 1998, as president and vice-president respectively.
 The idea was to promote free software under a different name, leveraging a more pragmatic approach.
 The open source movement has been very successful at doing so, making open source software widespread.

+Open source is not to be confused with software which is merely *source available*.
+Whenever source code is provided, the program is indeed source available, but, in order for it to be open source, an appropriate software license, one which grants software freedom, is necessary.

-The Open Source Definition, maintained by OSI, is based on the Debian Free Software Guidelines (also written by Perens) and it is equivalent, in substance, to the FSD by the FSF.
+The Open Source Definition, maintained by OSI, is based on the Debian Free Software Guidelines (also written by Perens).
+It is equivalent, in substance, to the Free Software Definition by the Free Software Foundation, expressing the same concepts with different words and a different structure.

-In essence, the open source movement promotes free software under a different name, leveraging a more pragmatic approach.
-This has been very successful, making open source software widespread.

-Software is *source available* when, merely, its source code is provided.
-Source available software is not (necessarily) open source: for that, an open source license, which grants software freedom, is needed.

 The difference between the free software movement and the open source movement is big, but people from both can happily work together on the same programs.
 It is possible to promote software freedom without belonging neatly to either camp.